INTERREG project DANTE

 Improving Administrative Procedures and Processes for Danube inland waterway transport

-DANTE aims at identifying and eliminating administrative barriers for inland waterway transport (IWT) on the Danube & its navigable tributaries as a joint initiative of the private sector and the national public authorities responsible for these barriers.
-Good practices and guidelines for effective administration of IWT activities shall be developed with regard to the identified barriers.
+DANTE aimed at identifying and eliminating administrative barriers for inland waterway transport (IWT) on the Danube & its navigable tributaries as a joint initiative of the private sector and the national public authorities responsible for these barriers.
+Good practices and guidelines for effective administration of IWT activities have been developed with regard to the identified barriers.

-The proposed solutions will be discussed with the responsible authorities at national and transnational working tables.
-This matrix approach shall deliver quick solutions and a wide harmonisation of procedures and processes along the river.
-The monitoring system for collecting user experiences (supported by an online tool) will be a key element for successful project implementation.
+The solutions have been discussed with the responsible authorities at national and transnational working tables.
+This matrix approach delivered quick solutions and a wide harmonisation of procedures and processes along the river.
+The monitoring system for collecting user experiences (supported by an online tool) was a key element for successful project implementation.

-DANTE focuses on five thematic areas where administrative barriers are most evidently reducing efficiency of IWT operations, which are:
+DANTE focused on five thematic areas where administrative barriers are most evidently reducing efficiency of IWT operations:

 - Border Police, Tax & Customs